- Associate Professor

 - “Translational (de)construction in contemporary Chinese poetics: A case study of Hsia Yü’s Pink Noise”, The Translator: Studies in Intercultural Communication 17(1): 1–24, 2011.

-- “Translanguaging: Key Debates and Future Directions”, invited lecture to be delivered at the MIC Distinguished Lecture Series, Stony Brook University, 25 March 2019.
+- “Translanguaging: Key debates and future directions”.
+Invited lecture delivered at the MIC Distinguished Lecture Series, SUNY Stony Brook, 25 March 2019.

-- “Translanguaging: Transient creativities, fleeting epiphanies”, keynote speech delivered at the “Communication in the Multilingual City” international conference organised by the University of Birmingham on 29 Mar 2018.
+- “Translanguaging: Transient creativities, fleeting epiphanies”.
+Plenary delivered at the “Communication in the Multilingual City” TLANG International Conference, the University of Birmingham, 29 Mar 2018.

-- “Modalities of cybertext poetry: John Cayley vs. Hsia Yu”, invited lecture delivered at the University of Oxford on 30 Jan 2018.
+- “Modalities of cybertext poetry: John Cayley vs. Hsia Yu”.
+Invited lecture delivered at the University of Oxford, 30 Jan 2018.